 |Copyright © Nucleus Medical Media, Inc.|

-The electrical activity of your muscles, nerves, and brain may need to be measured.
+The electrical activity of the muscles, nerves, and brain may need to be measured.
 This can be done with:

 - Nerve conduction study

-Pictures may need to be taken of your head.
+Pictures may be taken of the head.
 This can be done with: